 Learning to sail may seem complicated or beyond reach for many but you can learn the basics in many local organizations (yacht clubs, community parks, and private schools) that offer affordable courses to those who want to experience life under sail.

-Do you have any interesting or fun facts about sailing that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about sailing?
+Share them in the comments below!